sourcegraph/srclib-ruby/README.md

 ## Using srclib-ruby in Windows/Cygwin environment

 ### Prerequisites
-Windows with Cygwin installed, I have tested it with
+Windows with Cygwin installed, srclib-ruby has been tested with
 ```
 CYGWIN_NT-6.1-WOW Diana 2.0.4(0.287/5/3) 2015-06-09 12:20 i686 Cygwin
 ```
 * Download and install Ruby 2.2.2 using [RubyInstaller](http://rubyinstaller.org/downloads/).
-I have tried [x64 version]((http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.2.exe)) Make sure that ruby.exe is included into your path.
+The [x64 version]((http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.2.2.exe)) has worked successfully.
+Make sure that ruby.exe is included into your path.
 * Download Development Kit from [RubyInstaller](http://rubyinstaller.org/downloads/).
-I have used [x64 version]( http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe).
+The [x64 version]( http://dl.bintray.com/oneclick/rubyinstaller/DevKit-mingw64-64-4.7.2-20130224-1432-sfx.exe) has worked successfully.
 Extract self-extracting archive somewhere (say `C:\rbdevkit`), switch to this directory.
 * Run ```ruby dk.rb init``` to generate `config.yml`
 * Edit `config.yml` and add a line like ` - RUBY-INSTALLATION-DIR`, for example ` - C:/ruby22-x64`
 * Run ```ruby dk.rb install```